jeremytammik/tbc/a/2012_dll_paradise.md

 - Performance

-The performance measurements for sorting and mathematical calculations on different .NET versions are provided below.
+Here are a few performance measurements for sorting and mathematical calculations on different .NET versions:

 - BenchmarkDotNet v0.13.9, Windows 11 (10.0.22621.1702/22H2/2022Update/SunValley2)
 - AMD Ryzen 5 2600X, 1 CPU, 12 logical and 6 physical cores